-To develop, implement, and advocate for an innovative, sustainable, and replicable education model that improves student outcomes.
-In so doing, the Baltimore Curriculum Project will help to raise educational standards and opportunities for disadvantaged youth and Baltimore City schools.
+To develop, implement, and advocate for an equitable, sustainable, and replicable education model that improves student outcomes.
+In so doing, the Baltimore Curriculum Project will help to raise educational standards and opportunities for all youth in Baltimore City schools.

 The Baltimore Curriculum Project – The City’s Leader in Education Reform

 The nonprofit Baltimore Curriculum Project (BCP) was founded in 1996 with a single purpose: to transform the educational landscape in Baltimore City with research-based educational strategies, intensive teacher training, and extensive support for principals.

 More than 20 years later, BCP, in partnership with the Baltimore City school system, is the largest charter operator in Maryland with a network of some of the most highly acclaimed neighborhood charter schools in the state: City Springs Elementary/Middle, Frederick Elementary, Govans Elementary, Hampstead Hill Academy, and Wolfe Street Academy.

 Over the years, many of BCP’s educational innovations have been adopted by other city schools and have drawn visits from a constant stream of educators from across the nation and the world.
 Such replicable programs—including Direct Instruction, Core Knowledge, and Restorative Practices, to name a few—have made a significant difference in children’s lives in Baltimore and elsewhere.

 We believe that all schools should be schools worth choosing.
 BCP always has focused on improving neighborhood schools to provide an outstanding education for all children.
 That is why we target neighborhood-based schools in some of the city’s toughest areas and provide students with the programs and support they need for success.